 Swap salt water for the fresh kind with this guide to the Sunshine Coast’s best waterfalls.

 1. Gardners Falls

-Parking on the banks of Obi Obi Creek, you’ll stalk smaller rapids and rock pools on a flat 300m path, leading the way ‘round the corner to the drop-off where a large swimming hole awaits (to get down to the base, follow the rock boulder path on the right-hand side of the falls).
+Park on the banks of Obi Obi Creek and follow the smaller rapids and rock pools on a flat (pram friendly) 300m path, leading to the large swimming hole.

 How to get there: Driving on Landsborough-Maleny Road, turn off at Obi Lane South and follow the road (past Spicers Tamarind Retreat) to the car park.

 It’s apt how Kondalilla Falls got its moniker.
 The name Kondalilla derives from the Aboriginal word meaning “rushing waters” and when you’re floating at the bottom of this 90m high waterfall, you’ll see they were quite literal in their naming.